James Hardy Vaux: First transportation

 By 1800 Vaux was a professional thief and swindler.
 He started out by ordering clothes and other goods from tradesmen on credit, never intending to pay for them, and then moving out of his lodgings late at night to avoid paying his debts and rent.
 He progressed to duping people into donating money to him and betrayed the trust of his employers by stealing from them.
-He was arrested in April 1800 after defrauding an employer although avoided conviction.
+He was arrested in April 1800 after defrauding an employer, although he avoided conviction.

 Vaux was again arrested in August 1800, this time for pickpocketing a handkerchief in company with Alexander Bromley, a thief he met in Newgate Prison.
 They were both tried at the Old Bailey, found guilty and sentenced to seven years' transportation.

 Transported to Australia, Vaux arrived in Sydney in the convict ship Minorca in December 1801.
 He worked as a clerk to a storekeeper at Hawkesbury and then at the Colonial Secretary's Office in Sydney.
 Vaux again betrayed the trust placed in him by forging the initials of Governor King on commissariat orders for which he was punished with hard labour in a convict road-gang.
 He gradually redeemed himself and in 1806 was appointed clerk to the magistrates at Parramatta.

 In 1807 Governor King, then returning to England, gave Vaux a passage home on the ship HMS Buffalo in exchange for him arranging the Governor's papers during the voyage.
 Vaux's sentence expired during the voyage and, although compelled to enlist as a seaman, he deserted the ship on its arrival in England.